 The following is a guest post by Pat Koch.
-Interested in making a guest post?
-Have at a look at our contribution page.

 Starting off in a commercial setting is a dog-eat-dog world.
 Long hours scrounging to build a network are usually the norm.
 Often you’re expected to work for free.

 For new trainers in the commercial setting, free consults can be a huge part of building your business, and offering some combination of a complimentary goal setting session or workout can help you grow your network.